 A Comprehensive Guide to Residential Care Homes

 The vast majority of older adults want to age in place if possible — but health or other care needs may make this option impractical.
 Fortunately, there’s a homey alternative: residential care homes.
-A care home is a home-away-from-home that still looks and feel like home, rather than an institutional setting.
+A care home is a home-away-from-home that still looks and feels like home, rather than an institutional setting.

 Across the country they are called by various names, including residential care homes, residential care facilities for the elderly (RCFE), adult family homes, board-and-care homes, and personal care homes.
 But they all provide a very basic and needed service: care for seniors in a home-like setting.